linda-zhangg/linda-zhangg/README.md

+Hello!
+Linda here.
-Computer Science student || I keep my projects on here.
+💙 Computer Science student at VUW NZ
+💙 I keep my projects on here!
-Request to make them public:)
+Request to make (some of) them public:)

 <!--
 **linda-zhangg/linda-zhangg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.